304 North Cardinal St.

 Most businesses use emails to communicate with both the clientele and the employees.
 Using emails to communicate comes with a number of advantages, though not without challenges.
 Nonetheless, using email as a means of communication is quite effective.
-Emails are a good marketing tool if used correctly.
+Emails are a good marketing tool if used correctly, when it comes to email marketing, the best subject lines tell what’s inside.
 Many businesses fail to exploit this particular opportunity because of not knowing how to do it right.
 Writing an email shouldn’t be a challenge for you.
 It’s not that much of a difficult task, it’s all about using the appropriate words for a specific email and how you present the email among other factors.
 In particular, lots of people fail because of their email subject line.

 The subject line often plays a role in whether your recipient will open their email.
 A simple, concise, and short subject line should do the trick for you.
 The majority of us fail because we do not pay as much attention to the subject line.
 No matter how good your email content is, as long the subject line doesn’t get your recipients’ attention, you will fail!

 We want to help you turn this around.
 Here, we have selected a couple of things to put into consideration when identifying your subject line.

 The subject line should be relevant to the contents of your email.
 The subject line is more like a “title”.
 Remember that every title is a summary of what your work is all about.
 Subject lines are similar, they give a reader an idea of what to expect.
 Therefore, we recommend that you first summarize your email with a few words before proceeding to find the perfect subject line.